ryu10/M5CardForth/readme.md

 ## Additional Internal words

-Newly defined words to access Cardputer features.
+In addition to the ESP32Forth standard words, several new words are defined to access the M5cardputer features.
 Currently under development, the specs will be changed in the future.

 -> ([See this page](cpwords.md))